cmp-202/ssh2shell/README.md

 SSH.connect();
 ```
 __*Note:*
-host.server.hashMethod only supports md5 or sha1 according to the current SSH2 documentaion anything else may produce
+host.server.hashMethod only supports md5 or sha1 according to the current SSH2 documentation anything else may produce
 undesired results.__